Multiple Sclerosis Research, Treatment and Education: Conditions for Grant Awards for Research.

 MS Research (MSR) is delighted to be able to offer grant awards for research into multiple sclerosis.
 Funding is available for research projects in any area of MS Research or for timely research reviews.

-- There must be a clear indication that the research will offer definable benefit for the treatment or management of MS or will further our understanding of the condition.
+- The project should demonstrate a clear indication of how it will offer definable benefit for the treatment or management of MS or will further our understanding of the condition.

 - Priority for funding will be given to studies demonstrating leading edge scientific or clinical concepts and/or techniques.